top of page

 Perhaps the most interesting of the days, topped off by Tom's lovely touring crew.

 The day started at 9am again, with a standard RF co-ordination before touring turned up.
 Once this was completed, we helped touring find their bearings.
 Interestingly, as touring FOH were patching into our Lake system for Audio Distribution, we encountered a clocking issue which made it sound like gunshots were going off.
-Through radio communications with Selby at FOH, I managed to figure out the issue was coming
+Through radio communications with Selby at FOH, I managed to figure out the issue was coming from the d&b side of the system, and the DS10, which was trying to be the master in the system.
+Once this was reset, the problem was resolved.

 I instantly got on very well with the Tom Jones touring crew, as the Monitor Technician was also Scottish, so we got invited to lunch with them before we did our soundchecks for that afternoon.
 We were scheduled to have Megan McKenna up first at 2.30pm, however she was on the main stage at Isle of Wight Festival at that point in time, so needless to say she didn't make it.